Insights

 Read More

-Microsoft released security updates to address vulnerabilities in multiple products.
+Oracle released its quarterly Critical Patch Update Advisory for April 2024 to address vulnerabilities in multiple products.
 A cyber threat actor could exploit some of these vulnerabilities to take control of an affected system.
-Users and administrators are encouraged to review the following and apply the necessary updates: Microsoft Security Update Guide for April
+Users and administrators are encouraged to review the following Critical Patch Update Advisory and apply the necessary updates: April 2024 Critical Patch Update Advisory

 Read More